Powering Strong Communities

 GridEx is a distributed play exercise that allows participants to remotely engage in a cyber and physical attack scenario on the North American electricity grid and other critical infrastructure.
 GridEx is run by the E-ISAC on a biennial basis with GridEx VI scheduled to be held on November 14-15, 2023.
 The exercise allows participants to demonstrate and practice how they would respond to and recover from a cyber and physical threat.

 GridEx is open to electricity sector organizations but not the public or the media.
-Interested participants may sign up at the E-ISAC's website here.
+Interested participants may sign up at the E-ISAC's website.

 MS-ISAC

 The MS-ISAC is a voluntary effort developed designated by the Department of Homeland Security as the key resource for cyber threat prevention, protection, and response and recovery for state, local, tribal, and territorial (SLTT) governments.
 The MS-ISAC offers similar cybersecurity threat advisories, educational materials, and reports as the E-ISAC but is more focused on IT network monitoring and alerting.
 Membership is open to all SLTT government entities, including much of the public power community.
-Joining the MS-ISAC is free for eligible organizations, and users can request an account here.
+Joining the MS-ISAC is free for eligible organizations.

 Government Resources